 To authenticate administrators using an Active Directory or LDAP directory server, you need to set up an account on the directory server.
 You must also establish a connection between the directory server and Symantec Endpoint Protection Manager.
 If you do not establish a connection, you cannot import users from an Active Directory server or synchronize with it.

 Synchronization is only possible for Active Directory Servers.
-Symantec Endpoint Protection does not support synchronization with LDAP servers.
+Synchronization with LDAP servers is not supported.

 You can check whether the directory server authenticates the account name by clicking Test Account.

 In the Confirm Change dialog box, type the password that you use to log on to Symantec Endpoint Protection Manager, and then click OK.